mendix/docs/content/en/docs/releasenotes/developer-portal/_index.md

 #### Feedback and Support

-* We removed the [Mendix Feedback](/appstore/modules/mendix-feedback/) widget from the Developer Portal.
+* We removed the [Mendix Feedback](/appstore/modules/mendix-feedback/) widget from the Mendix Portal.
 If you want to report an issue or ask a question, please submit a ticket at [Mendix Support](https://support.mendix.com).

 ### January 3, 2019

 #### Fixes

 * We have updated the links to the tutorials in Mendix welcome email, so that new users of our platform can be guided better.
 (Ticket 77158)
-* We have fixed integration issues that affected some Developer Portal users while managing application members.
+* We have fixed integration issues that affected some Mendix Portal users while managing application members.
 (Ticket 77386)

 ## 2018